 Enjoying such a beautiful setting there is a combination of pasture and woodland which leads down to the stream boasting numerous wild flowers and the only way to be fully appreciate the scenery is to actually see it.
 Cwm Bach offers an exciting opportunity to purchase a smallholding in a fabulous location which is ripe for some improvement.
 Cwm Bach is described in more detail (approx. dimensions only):

 Services: Mains electricity connected together with private water supply and private drainage (septic tank).
+Legal adviser to confirm.

 Tenure: Freehold with vacant possession upon completion.